monikakurzak/Automation-Tests/README.md

 ```

 ## Results
-- UI: Ran 5 tests in 73.885s
+- Selenium: Ran 5 tests in 73.885s
-- API:
+- ostman:

 ![APITestResults](APITestResults.png)

 ## Additional comments
-Test no. 5 for now is failing because there is a bug on the page.
+Test no. 5 in Selenium for now is failing because there is a bug on the page.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)